hauntsaninja/pyp/README.md

 - You want to minimise keystrokes for things that should be quick and easy.
 - You want something minimal and lightweight that feels very close to Python.
 You don't want to have to remember commands.
-- You're happy using Python modules to do domain specific heavy lifting.
+- You're happy using Python libraries to do domain specific heavy lifting, for easy command chaining or syntax sugar.
 You don't mind (or want to be able to) fall back to a script via `--script` to deal with complexity.

 ### [xonsh](https://xon.sh/)